chtimi59/npm-scaffolding/packages/webpack-externals-mngt/README.md

 }
 ```

-## rule's target
+## TARGET
-Target defined how to use the external module, typically webpack 4 supports the following library:
+Target defined how the external module will be used, typically webpack 4 supports the following library:
 - **commonjs**: The library should be available as a CommonJS module.
 - **commonjs2**: Similar to the above but where the export is module.exports.default.
 - **amd**: Similar to commonjs but using AMD module system.